mediamonks/muban/docs/12-dist-implementation-guide.md

 The package content:

 - **site/** - _the preview site_
+  - **aem/** - contains all assets that should be copied over and included in the page HTML
+  - **etc.clientlibs/** - This is duplicated from `aem/clientlibs/clientlibs-site/resources`
+  to work outside of AEM.
   - **asset/** - contains all assets that should be copied over and included in the page HTML
     - **font/** - custom fonts, will be loaded by the css
     - **image/** - images required for the design/markup, will be loaded by css or js